dverma-007/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map, .reduce and .filter are all advanced array methods.
+.map - returns a new array automatically and needs a return keyword.
+Whaever comes after the return is automatically pushed to the new array (don't need to use the .push when using .map).
+Use case is when you want a new array without changing the old array.
+.reduce - returns a single value, takes two arguments (accumulator, item) and have to assign an initial value of either 0 or 1 depending if you're going to be adding or multiplying the numbers.
+Use case is when you want to add or multiply something together.
+.filter - returns a new array automatically based on something that could be true or false.
+It needs a return statement also.
+Use case is if you need to narrow down a list into a new array.

 2. Explain the difference between a callback and a higher order function.
+Callbck functions are passed into other functions as arguments.
+Higher Order functions receive other functions as parameters.

 3. Explain what a closure is.
+Closures give us abilityt o put functions together.
+Allows us to utilize code that has been identified elsewhere tht acn be used later.
+Closure happens when the innder function reahcehs out to it's outer function to grab a value defined in the outer function.

 4. Describe the four principles of the 'this' keyword.
+Window Binding, Implicit Binding, Explicit Binding and New Binding.

 5. Why do we need super() in an extended class?
+Super tells child to inherit attributes from the Parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.